matmutant/CIO_DBseeker/README.md

 URL target is hardcoded in script for now.

 ### Shell
-input : none
+input : user and password
-URL, user and password are hardcoded in script for now
+URL target is hardcoded in script for now.